thalesmenegueco/thalesmenegueco/README.md

-# 😁 Get to know me a little bit
+# 😁 Get to know me a little bit / Me conheça um pouco mais

 ## English (en)